 Phase II of the Tall Oaks Redevelopment will continue to be pursued as designs are refined for a multifamily development planned for the remaining 2.7-acre site.
-Current plans being discussed with the neighbors and City officials calls for the development of 99 units of housing with a portion of the units serving a very-low income population along with a majority of units being targeted to households between 60% and 80% of the area-median income to address the need for work-force housing in the neighborhood.
+Current plans being discussed with the neighbors and City officials proposes the development of 99 units with a majority of units being targeted to households between 60% and 80% of the area-median income to address the need for work-force housing in the neighborhood.
 The current plans are to move the Phase II activities to the construction phase in 2022 depending on availability of public resources.
 MTW funds will be used for predevelopment expenditures on Tall Oaks II.